bestserversio/spy/README.md

 <details>
     <summary>Example(s)</summary>

-Enable the Valve Master Server for app IDs `240` (Counter-Strike: Source) and `440` (Team Fortress 2).
+Add a scanner for the Valve Master Server for app IDs `240` (Counter-Strike: Source) and `440` (Team Fortress 2).
 We want to request the VMS every `1000` - `2000` seconds to avoid rate-limiting.
 We also want to only add new servers to Best Servers and exclude empty servers from the VMS request.

 ```json
 [